TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 ![DAC 3D Render](images/pcbnew_2025-10-10_22-55-03_db6c8e0c-b597-4106-8443-9c52e056d361.png "DAC 3D Render")

 ### ADC
 The input side follows the same philosophy 🎓: keep the same ADC chip, but redesign the analog front-end for balanced operation.
 As said before, balanced inputs are essential to reject interference and ground noise.
-Since balanced inputs are used, the next "logical" step was adding phantom power.
+Since XLR inputs are used, the next "logical" step was adding phantom power.
 While the new board doesn't feature any configurable pre-amplifier (you could technically change the gain of the amp) to boost microphones and whatnot, I figured that adding phantom power couldn't hurt.

 If I don't need it I can simply disable it, but if I want to use microphones I can simply use inline pre-amplifiers like the [Klark Teknik Mic Booster CT1](https://www.thomann.de/lu/klark_teknik_mic_booster_ct1.htm), which is a `compact dynamic microphone booster with high-quality preamps`.
 Super easy and pretty cheap!